 Knowledge and Insights

-It’s an important, often overlooked facet of business growth.
+Strategic planning is an important, often overlooked facet of business growth.

 You see, business leaders who spend too much time working in the business forget to work on the business.
 The day-to-day pays the bills, after all.